-How can LH surge improve the chances for pregnancy?
+How can LH surge testing improve the chances for pregnancy?

 Once the egg is released from the ovary, the egg is fertile for just 12-24 hours.
 Sperm can survive within the woman’s reproductive tract for up to 5 days.
 It is generally held that a woman’s most fertile time will be before or just after the actual event of egg release.

 As the LH surge signals ovulation should occur within 24 to 36 hours, detecting the LH surge (color change) can help determine the most fertile time in a women’s menstrual cycle.
-This will allow for improved timing of either intercourse or insemination for pregnancy.
+This allows for improved timing of either intercourse or insemination for pregnancy.